wtrainor/INGENIOUS_streamlit/paper/paper.md

 coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

+Many geoscientists working in geothermal do not actively code.
 `Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
 It has already been used in a number of scientific publications [@Pearson:2017] and has also been